 A good cross-section of actors fleshes out the story: Nestor Paiva, Joe Turkel, Robert Osterloh and the great Emile Meyer are among the hoods and slippery officers of the law.
 McGavin and Wendkos struggle against the cheap production — we see the same row of storefronts from The Tijuana Story, but without the Spanish-language signs.
 The show is basically a template for future crime tales in which various Dirty Harrys and Buford Pussers get fed up with the rules and then go it alone.
 Except in this case McGavin needs the NYPD to back him up.

 Our killers’ task is to retrieve packages of heroin smuggled into San Francisco through several unknowing passengers.
 They have to murder any that detect what’s going on.
-The narrative breaks down into several episodic capers, each more frustrating for the eccentric freelancers.
-Dancer’s precarious professional balance eventually becomes unglued — he’s one of Eli Wallach’s best characterizations.
+The narrative breaks down into several caper episodes, each more frustrating for the eccentric freelancers.
+Dancer’s precarious professional balance eventually becomes unglued — prompting one of Eli Wallach’s best performances.

 It’s a classic, unprecedented chase.
 Rear projection is used for car interior shots, but we can see that real, heavily traveled streets are being used, and the geography makes sense.
 The cameras don’t appear to be under-cranked, and the cars really bank during the the high-speed turns.
 The finish is appropriately spectacular-bleak.
 Siegel really has a handle on this one.

 The Crimson Kimono (1959) is the progressive Samuel Fuller cop show that brought national and ethnic identity into the genre.
-Hollywood made a lot of movies about American men bedding women of ‘other’ races or ethnic identity, even if the Production Code sometimes insisted that the women involved had to die in one way or another.
+Hollywood made a lot of movies about American men bedding women of ‘other’ races or ethnic identity, even if the Production Code sometimes insisted that the women involved had to die before the fade out.
 Fuller thumbs his nose at racist conventions by having the blonde American woman (Victoria Shaw) fall in love with the Japanese-American cop, James Shigeta.
 Believe it or not, that was daring even for 1959, when a number of states still had anti-miscegenation laws on the books.

 The Crimson Kimono has been out on Blu before, from Twilight Time; I refer the reader to that review for more detail.
 The transfer seems the same, and doesn’t suffer from what we presume is a lower bit rate.

 We were a little surprised when our fave juvenile hero Kerwin Mathews became an international spy hero in the OSS-177 series of espionage films, but 1960’s Man on a String connects the dots.
-Even James Bond invented mercenary super-criminals, to keep 007’s adventures from being direct battles between the Forces of Freedom and those lousy commies in Russia.
+Ian Fleming confected pulpish super-criminals to keep 007’s adventures from being direct battles between the Forces of Freedom and those lousy commies in Russia.
 Although very loosely based on the experience of the real-life double agent Boris Morros, this energetic thriller has more in common with the Red-baiting films from a decade earlier.

 Just as in Columbia’s I Aim at the Stars, the message here is to “Stop Worrying about Nazis and Love West Germany, ’cause those rotten Reds are at it again.”
-Forget about a few powerless writers trying to express pacifist One-World sentiments: the commie agents here have seized Ernest Borgnine’s film studio, and are intent on making him into a conduit to flood Soviet power and influence into defenseless America.
+Forget about a few powerless Hollywood writers trying to express pacifist One-World sentiments: commie agents have seized Ernest Borgnine’s film studio, and are intent on making him into a conduit to flood Soviet power and influence into defenseless America.
 Colleen Dewhurst has the ‘Gail Sondergaard’ role, as half of the commie takeover team.
-The Central Bureau of Intelligence successfully turns Borgnine to the side of good, and counterspy Kerwin Mathews accompanies him to Berlin to acquire a list of commie agents already working in the U.S.A..
-The narration cheerfully reports that the C.B.I. can do whatever it wants in its investigations, unlike normal law enforcement agencies!
+The Central Bureau of Intelligence successfully steers Borgnine to the side of good, and counterspy Kerwin Mathews accompanies him to Berlin to acquire a list of commie agents already working in the U.S.A..
+The narration cheerfully reports that the C.B.I. can do whatever it wants in its investigations, unlike our civil police.
 Borgnine is even given a cigarette lighter that shoots a cyanide projectile.
 I could really use one of those, myself.

 The film insists that a real Commie takeover of tinsel-town could have taken place, that Red-leaning Hollywoodites ever had a shot at power or influence.
 We know we’re back in the The Red Menace mindset when the head K.G.B agent is dubbed by none other than Paul Frees.

-The movie has some money behind it, and says that parts were filmed in New York and Berlin.
-Some excellent footage from Moscow was apparently provided by a French cameraman.
+The movie has at least some money behind it.
+Parts were filmed in New York and Berlin.
+Some excellent Moscow scenes were apparently provided by a French cameraman, working on the sly.
 Ace director André De Toth obtains better-than average performances all around.
 The charismatic Ernest Borgnine keeps it all real, and the interesting cast includes Alexander Scourby, Glenn Corbett, Vladimir Sokoloff, Eva Pflug (of Raumschiff Raumpatrouille), Lisa Golm and even Seymour Cassel and Ted Knight.

 Mill Creek & Kit Parker’s Blu-ray of Noir Archive 9-Film Collection Volume 3 is yet another plain-wrap but good quality nine-stack of B&W Columbia features from 1957 to 1960.
 All appear to be formatted at 1:85, except The Long Haul which might be 1:75 and Pickup Alley which is a full 2:35 CinemaScope.

-Three titles on a disc?
-Somebody with bit-rate meters may see flaws, but the shows play perfectly to me, on a large monitor.
+Three full titles to a disc?
+Somebody with a bit-rate meter may see flaws, but the shows play perfectly to me, on a large monitor.
 The titles are all B&W, which cuts down on the bits needed to display each frame.
 Everything looks good, although the foreign pictures are much more attractively filmed than some of the Columbia cheapies.

-Mill Creek’s keep case contains three discs on two spindles, and my copy arrived with one disc floating free but unscratched.
-I didn’t think the Columbia vault contained enough films like this for two Volumes, but after this third I don’t doubt that they’ll find some more … they still have the even better titles from the older Columbia Film Noir Classics Collections to recycle.
+Mill Creek’s keep case contains three discs on two spindles.
+My copy arrived with one disc floating free but unscratched.
+I didn’t think the Columbia vault contained enough films like this to fill even two Volumes, but now I’m ready for more … they still have Good titles from the older Columbia Film Noir Classics Collections to recycle in HD.
 This is also a good format to reissue Columbia’s sci-fi and horror pictures — fans would favor the collection format over the pricey single releases by Kino and Scream Factory.

 Reviewed by Glenn Erickson